-Factors that could, individually or collectively, lead to negative rating action/downgrade:
+Factors, actions or events that may, individually or collectively, lead to negative rating action/downgrade include:

 - A slowing of economic growth that signals the commonwealth's revenue growth prospects will trail national economic growth. - Rapid growth in spending demands, particularly for fixed costs such as pension liabilities, which weakens Massachusetts' expenditure flexibility and historically strong operating performance. - An increase in long-term liabilities that results in a liability burden consistently exceeding 20% of personal income.